Images shot with Super-Takumar 55mm f1.8

 There’s one more shot I took on the trip that didn’t make the set.

-I think it sums up my time in Pai, my time in Thailand, and most of time I’ve spent in Asia since 2009.
+I think it sums up my time in Pai, my time in Thailand, and much of the time I’ve spent in Asia since 2009.

-Enjoyed reading On the Road to Pai, Thailand?
+Enjoyed reading On the Road to Pai?
 Think others will too?

 Share or pin it!